anoma/namada/documentation/specs/src/interoperability/ethereum-bridge/bootstrapping.md

 ### Governance proposal

 The governance proposal can be freeform and simply indicate what the value of `h` should be.
 Validators should then configure their nodes to halt at this height.
+The `grace_epoch` is arbitrary as there is no code to be executed as part of the proposal, instead validators must take action manually as soon as the proposal passes. `h` must be in an epoch that is strictly greater than `voting_end_epoch`.

 ### Value for launch height `h`